Apply to a Graduate ProgramApplication Requirements/Deadlines

 Official Post-Secondary/College Transcripts:

 Official transcripts documenting the awarding of your degree(s) must be considered with your other application materials.
-Students must submit official copies of academic records for any college-level study.
+Students must submit official copies of academic records for any and all college-level study.
 Transcripts should remain in their sealed envelopes and may be included with your other application materials or sent directly to the Office of Admissions, 621 Huntington Ave, Boston, MA 02115.

 *Note that MassArt does not consider applicants for graduate degree or post-baccalaureate programs who do not have the equivalent of a

-four-year United States undergraduate degree.
+four-year United States undergraduate (Bachelor's) degree.

 Letters of Reference (3):